batocera-linux/batocera.linux/package/batocera/emulationstation/batocera-es-system/roms/model2/_readme.txt

 Note: A keyboard & mouse is required in addition to your controller(s).

-You must map your controls per game ROM you intend to run.
+A set on input files is provided however you may want to map your controls per game ROM you intend to run.
 We recommend you do this using the Emulation Station 'F1' menu option and then choose the model2 config app.
 *** The ROM must be loaded before you can configure the controls. ***